 covers higher education for The Texas Tribune.
-She joined the Tribune in October 2020 after nearly a decade as a reporter at public radio stations across the country.
-She most recently covered higher ed at WBEZ in Chicago, but started on the education beat in 2013 at KUT in Austin.
-She has also worked at NPR affiliates in Washington D.C., New York City and Reno, Nevada.
-Kate was born in New York City and primarily raised in New Jersey.
-She graduated from Fordham University.
-Her work has appeared on NPR’s Morning Edition, All Things Considered, Here and Now,” and “The Takeaway.”
+She joined the Tribune in October 2020 after nearly a decade as a reporter at public radio stations across the country, including in Chicago; Washington, D.C.; Austin; Reno, Nevada; and New York.
+Kate was born in New York City and raised primarily in New Jersey.
+She earned her bachelor’s degree from Fordham University.
+Her work has appeared on NPR’s “Morning Edition,” “All Things Considered,” “Here and Now,” and “The Takeaway.”
 She is based in Austin.

 Houston lawyer Brandon Cammack said he was excited to help the attorney general’s office with a criminal investigation.
 But after a whirlwind month, he was fired without payment and felt he’d “gotten the rug pulled out from me.”
 Full Story